TorGuard Review 2025: Does It Provide Security and Speed?

 To learn more about how we test, check out our full VPN methodology here.

-We last tested TorGuard on May 7, 2025.
+We last tested TorGuard on September 30, 2025.

 Our experience

-We were frustrated while testing different server locations.
+We grew frustrated while testing different server locations.
 TorGuard doesn't allow you to switch from one server to another, so you'll need to manually disconnect, select a server, and reconnect every time you want a new connection.

 TorGuard VPN is an ideal choice for those needing a reliable connection for several family members and devices.
 It uses secure encryption protocols to protect the confidentiality of all data transfers, keeping them safe and secure from potential attackers.